ksraj123/FitOps/README.md

 # FitOps
-Your fitbit insights on steroids ;)
+Your fitbit insights on steroids and your fitbit data democratized ;)

+> This project is presented as a part of the "Elastic Weekend with Code for Cause" Hackathon

 ## Motivation